whyevenquestion1t/tiny-llm/book/src/week1-03-gqa.md

 0   0   0   0    0
 ```

 Please implement the `causal_mask` function in `src/tiny_llm/attention.py` and then use it in the `scaled_dot_product_attention_grouped` function.
-Also note that our casual mask diagonal position is different from the PyTorch API.
+Also note that our causal mask diagonal position is different from the PyTorch API.

 You can test your implementation by running the following command: